 As the coal is formed, the decomposing organic material produces methane gas, as well as nitrogen, carbon dioxide, and other gases.
 The burial process puts pressure on the coal, which keeps much of the gas in the coal.
 Like natural gas from conventional sources, CBM is “sweet” not “sour” as it doesn’t contain hydrogen sulphide.
 CBM is an unconventional gas as the gas is contained in difficult-to-produce reservoirs, which require special completion, stimulation and/or production techniques to achieve economic production.
 The coal remains in place after the CBM is removed.

 CBM is extracted by drilling a well into a coal seam applying similar techniques used for other natural gas wells.
 The sides of the well are "cased" with cemented steel pipe.
 Usually, small holes, called perforations, are then made in the wall of the casing to let the CBM flow through into the well bore and up the casing to the surface.
 In some cases the wells are drilled horizontally and the coal seams are often stimulated or "fractured" to make the CBM flow more freely.
 Standard drilling and extraction technology is used or adapted as conditions require.
+Hydraulic Fracturing is explained in this fact sheet.

 The Alberta Geological Survey estimates there may be up to 500 Trillion cubic feet of natural gas in Alberta's coals.
 It is not known how much of this gas may be economic to produce.
 As more information becomes available the production potential will become clearer.